beka-birhanu/beka-birhanu/README.md

 <h1 align="center">Hi there, I'm Beka Birhanu 👋</h1>
 <p align="left">
-  I'm a Student Software Engineer 💻.
-I love working with websites.
-I am currently seeking opportunities to enhance technical skills and gain practical experience in the field.
+I am a software engineering student at Addis Ababa University with a passion for learning.I love working on Websites, with a strong interest in back-end technologies.I am currently seeking an opportunity to gain hands-on experience in a company that values product quality and fosters professional growth.
 </p>
 <div align="left">
   <a href="https://www.linkedin.com/in/beka-birhanu-atomsa/"